 To the rear, four accommodation wings for the different classes of inmate (male/female, infirm/able-bodied etc.) radiated from a central supervisory hub.
 The octagonal hub had windows which allowed the master and matron to observe all of the exercise yards which lay between the wings.

 To the rear, a further parallel block probably contained the workhouse infirmary.

 One other addition to the site was the Cirencester lock-up.
-This 18th century building originally stood in the town in Gloucester Street but was moved to the workhouse site in 1837 and placed at the north-east of the main building.
+This 18th century building originally stood in the town in Gloucester Street but was moved to the workhouse site in 1837 and placed at the west of the main building.

 In 1930, the site was taken over by Gloucestershire County Council and became a 200-bed Public Assistance Institution.
 It became Watermoor Hospital in 1948 then was converted to council offices in about 1980.
 Most of the original workhouse buildings (including the lock-up) survive.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.

 - Gloucestershire Archives, Clarence Row, Alvin Street, Gloucester GL1 3DW.
 Holdings include Guardians' minutes (1836-1935).

 - Cirencester Bingham Library, The Waterloo, Cirencester, Gloucestershire GL7 2PZ.
 Holdings include: Printed pauper lists (1878, 1880-1912).
 Copies of workhouse plan, 1837.